Vandivier/arias-tale-rpg/docs/narrative/arc-lunara.md

 As the sun dipped below the horizon, painting the sky with strokes of crimson and gold, the weary but resolute adventurers continued their journey through the forest.
 Guided by the inherent wisdom of the woods, they traverse eastward, their path winding through ancient trees where light and shadow dance.

+They soon find themselves by the banks of a crystal-clear stream.
+As Lunara gazes into the water, she notices the play of light on the riverbed.
+Pebbles and stones, smoothed over eons, formed a mosaic beneath the surface.
+Tiny fish, silver and quick, darted between the rocks, their movements a dance of life in the tranquil stream.

-They soon find a crystal-clear stream.
-Its waters reflect the golden hour sky and the verdant canopy above.
-Here, they paused, the gentle sound of flowing water providing a soothing counterpoint to the day’s violence.
-They forage along the banks, finding some berries, brushing hands against the cool water, sharing a moment of respite, and contemplating their next move.
+Here, the group slows its pace, the gentle sound of flowing water providing a soothing counterpoint to the day’s violence.
+They forage along the banks, finding some berries, and contemplating their next move.
 The party was torn between the allure of the forest's depths and the practical need to rest.
-The stream whispered of hidden paths and untold stories, yet, the idea of setting up camp under the ancient trees, with a night sky for a canopy, was equally compelling.
+The stream whispers of hidden paths and untold stories, yet, the proposal to set up camp under the ancient trees, fresh water waiting nearby for sunrise, is equally compelling.
 Drogan made his hunger clear by means of four repititions throughout the conversation.

+The automaton hands Drogan a berry.
+Drogan scoffs, accepting the gift nevertheless, tosses it back, and runs his hands through the stream.
+The air around them was cool and the stream carried a similar chill, refreshing while carrying a briskness that spoke of mountain origins.

-## Chapter 2: In Response to the Hunger of Drogan
+## Chapter 2: The Molten Depths

+"It comes from the mountains," Drogan thinks to himself.
+Suddenly, nostalgic memories of childhood carry him away suddenly.
+"It comes from the mountains, just as I do."

+While the waters melted from snowy tops, Drogan rose from fiery depths.
+The flames were always kind to Drogan, and he always loved them.
+The flames were not other than the rocks or waters to Drogan.
+The mages he trained with decades later, whether human or elf, could never understand that fire was a friend of water.
+Yes, water can quell a burning tree, but this hardly makes them enemies, and such a contrived case is an exceedingly rare form of the union of those elements.
+"It hardly scratches the surface," Drogan chuckles as his memories continue to flow, "as one expects of a surface-dweller."

+For Drogan, the purest flame is liquid, made of rock and metal, such as the one that ran bright and red just outside the town of his youth in the Molten Depths.
+This flame is found deeper, runs hotter, and is hardly bothered by a douse.
+They keep water hot in every house at every hour for bathing, cooking, or tea.
+Water and magma intertwined properly power the mining tools by steam.
+When smoke, coal mining, or illness trouble the nose and lungs of the locals, a steam sauna would often be prescribed as a fast and natural cure.

+Drogan's formative years in the Molten Depths, a bustling Dwarven region under the mountains skirting Dragonica, were steeped in the fusion of fire and stone.
+The magma rivers were as familiar to him as the comforting warmth of a hearth.
+More comforting still, and more formative still, were the culinary arts of mom and dad.
+The smell of fresh bread and perfectly seared meat race through Drogan's mind.

+His family, renowned in the region among the clans, were nurturers rather than warriors, wielding flame and metal instruments primarily in the kitchen.
+While many dwarves grew up to the sound of a clanging hammer or a mining pick, Drogan sprouted amidst clanging pans, surrounded by tales of ancient magics and culinary feasts.

+As a young dwarf, he learned to summon and control flames with a precision that could forge the strongest alloys or gently simmer a stew to perfection.
+The kitchens of his home became his first battleground, where he honed his skills and deepened his understanding of fire's myriad utility and multifaceted nature.

+It was nearly time for Drogan to take his rightful place as Head Chef, allowing his father to retire, when his town was decimated.
+A less delectable faction of dwarves, openly allied to demonic forces, invaded and pushed out the natives.
+Drogan's father was killed, although his mother and siblings survived.
+Drogan immediately refocused his energy to train in battle magic, vowing to protect his family and aid in the eventual restoration of the Molten Depths.

+Drogan's stomach grumbles.
+He finds himself again staring into the stream.
+"Guardian, grab a few of these fish.
+I don't care if we make camp now or later, but I won't be waiting any longer to eat."

+## Chapter 3: Coming Soon!

 Coming Soon!